 Learn about asking the right questions in an online feedback form to get the most out of it.

-The visitor provides feedback ‘in-the-moment’, which means directly on the page where someone is encountering a problem.
-The feedback ends up in a closed dashboard where the user – usually a digital marketer – can view or download the data.
-The dashboard is one of the main differences when comparing this type of tool to – for example, review or community feedback tools, whereby the feedback is disclosed publically.
+Unlike customer review or community platforms, website VoC feedback is generally not published publicly.
+The dashboard is one of the main differences when comparing this type of tool to, for example, review or community feedback tools, whereby the feedback is disclosed publicly.

 Triggers